pytorch/tutorials/advanced_source/dispatcher.rst

     }

-If your custom op is :ref:`autograd-enabled<autograd-support>`, you only need to write and register an autocast wrapper for same name onto which the autograd wrapper is registered.
+If your custom op is :ref:`autograd-enabled<autograd-support>`, you only need to write and register an autocast wrapper for the same name onto which the autograd wrapper is registered.
 For example, if you wanted an autocast wrapper for the ``myadd`` function shown in the autograd section, all you'd need is